StephenStaklinski/snakemake_evotracer_machina/README.md

-# snakemake_evotracer_machina
+# A Snakemake pipeline to run EvoTraceR and MACHINA analysis on data from CRISPR lineage tracing of cancer metastasis

-This repo provides a snakemake pipeline to run the EvoTraceR to MACHINA analysis on input fastq files from Nowak Lab members.
-Please change the path to the fastqDirs in `config/config.yaml` and then run `./submit.sh` from the terminal.
+This repo provides a snakemake pipeline to run the [EvoTraceR](https://github.com/Nowak-Lab/EvoTraceR) and [MACHINA](https://github.com/raphael-group/machina) analysis on input fastq files from the Nowak lab's BC10v0 style data.
+To run, change the path to the fastqDirs in `config/config.yaml` and then run `./submit.sh` from the terminal.

+To run data from a different amplicon sequence, update `scripts/evotracer_scripts/evotracer.R`.
+Further adjustments may be required in the `submit.sh` file depending on the cluster system used for submission, but this should be amenable to standard snakemake submission formats.

-### Managing environments
+### A note on the management of environments

 I used a combination of singularity and conda to manage environments in the `Snakefile`.
 The singularity image files are too large to be uploaded, so they will have to be built from the def files or I can provide them on request.